Theft Attorneys in Iowa City & Davenport

 To begin your free consultation, call (319) 499-5524 now or contact Keegan, Tindal & Jaeger online.

 In Iowa, theft charges include offenses in which the defendant deprived another person of their property, or participated in the act in some way.
 Regardless of the particular theft charges, there are many factors that are involved in each case.
 With your freedom at stake, choosing the right law firm is one of the most important decisions you will ever make.
 A team of skilled criminal defense lawyers can challenge the evidence against you and work to get your charges reduced or even dismissed.

 - Petty theft

 - Car theft

-A theft crime will be considered theft in the first degree (Class C felony) if at least one of the following is true:
+A theft crime will be considered theft in the 1st degree (Class C felony) in Iowa if at least one of the following is true:

 - the property that was allegedly stolen has a value of more than $10,000

 - the property was physically taken from another person